Roger Hunt: International career

 Hunt was capped 34 times for his country, with his debut given to him by Walter Winterbottom whilst he was still a Second Division player on 4 April 1962, in a friendly against Austria at Wembley.
 He scored on his international debut as England won 3–1.
 He was part of the England squad at the 1962 FIFA World Cup in Chile, but was not selected to play.

 England had been chosen to host the 1966 FIFA World Cup, and Hunt, along with Liverpool club mates Ian Callaghan and Gerry Byrne, were selected by manager Alf Ramsey for the 22-man squad.

 Hunt was one of three forwards selected for the tournament.
 He initially partnered Tottenham Hotspur striker Jimmy Greaves up front, but following a leg injury to Greaves he played alongside Geoff Hurst of West Ham United.

 He played in all six games, scoring three times, twice against France and once against Mexico, as England went on to win the Jules Rimet trophy after a 4–2 extra time win over West Germany in the World Cup Final at Wembley.

+A section of the England fans (from the south of England) blamed Hunt (a northerner who played for a northern team) for replacing Greaves in the World Cup Final, and would boo him on his subsequent appearances for England (even though it was actually the Londoner Geoff Hurst who replaced Greaves).
+Following this, Hunt eventually told Alf Ramsey in 1969, following a game against Romania, that he no longer wished to play for England, and retired from international football.

 Later and personal life

 After retiring as a player, he joined his brother Peter, in taking over Hunt Brothers, as the third generation of the family-run haulage business.
 It was originally established by Richard and Harry Hunt in 1929.

-In 2000 he was awarded a MBE for his World Cup victory.
+In 2000 he was awarded an MBE for his World Cup victory.
 He continued to be known as "Sir" Roger Hunt by the Liverpool supporters, despite the absence of a formal knighthood.

 Hunt was inducted into the English Football Hall of Fame in 2006, recognising his achievements in the English game.
 He was voted at number 13 by Liverpool fans on the official Liverpool Football Club in the 100 Players Who Shook The Kop poll, also in 2006.
 In 2016 he was made an Honorary Freeman of the Borough of Warrington.